membraneframework/membrane_demo/rtp/README.md

 This project demonstrates handling RTP in Membrane.

-This example uses [RTP bin](https://github.com/membraneframework/membrane-bin-rtp) that is responsible for receiving and interpreting RTP streams.
+This example uses [RTP plugin](https://github.com/membraneframework/membrane_rtp_plugin) that is responsible for receiving and interpreting RTP streams.

-## Bins

-This demo is also a presentation of a new Membrane v0.5 feature: Bins.

-Bins are entities that enable creating reusable, dynamically customisable groups of elements.
-Bins can spawn their children like pipelines and have pads like elements, so they can be embedded within a pipeline (or another bin).
-Bins' pads proxy the stream between their siblings and children.

 ## Prerequisites